Stacey Slater: 2014–2025

 For the next few weeks, Stacey continues to deny that she still has feelings for Martin despite the pair almost sharing a kiss.
 However, Jean encourages Stacey to confess her feelings - she eventually does, but Martin refuses, accusing Stacey of always using him.
 On the same night, Reiss Colwell (Jonny Freeman) crashes his car into the barrel store, causing the pub to explode.
 Stacey is trapped in the rubble, while Martin helps everyone to get out.
 Martin decides to stay to rescue Stacey.
 Although Stacey and Martin successfully dig a way out, Stacey declines to leave without having a proper conversation with Martin about their relationship, in which he again refuses to get back together with her.
 A metal beam collapses near Stacey, prompting Martin to push her away.
 The beam crashes onto Martin, crushing his legs.
 As paramedics arrive, Stacey and Martin declare their love and plan to remarry.
 A paramedic then warns Stacey that Martin has crush syndrome and may suffer cardiac arrest when the beam is removed.
 When the beam is lifted, Martin initially appears to survive but soon loses consciousness and dies in Stacey's arms.
 Her anguished screams alert the crowd outside, with Ruby collapsing in tears.
 Stacey organises Martin's funeral along with Ruby, causing friction between them, and she leaves to stay with Sean for a while.

 On the day of Martin's funeral, Stacey returns drunk and refuses to go to the funeral as she believes it is her fault Martin is dead.
 However, his ex–wife Sonia Fowler (Natalie Cassidy) manages to talk Stacey into attending.
 Lily confronts Stacey about how her abrupt departure has torn the family apart, and Stacey slaps her; Lily then runs away and doesn't attend the funeral.
 That evening Stacey is shocked by an arson attack on Martin's stall, and Priya Nandra-Hart (Sophie Khan Levy) claims that it was Ruby who was responsible for the fire.
 After Stacey clashes with Ruby, she sees a picture which reveals that Lily torched Martin's stall and convinced Priya and her daughter Avani Nandra-Hart (Aaliyah James) to say it was Ruby.
 Lily and Stacey remain at loggerheads as Stacey's mental health deteriorates.
 Lily misses school to look after her siblings, and the Slaters become concerned about Stacey.
 They discover that while Stacey has been locked away in her room, she has been having imaginary conversations with Martin on her phone.
 Lily takes Charli and decides to leave Walford to stay with Ryan as Stacey is struggling.
 Later, Stacey decides that she and the children need a break from Walford, and they go to stay with her cousin Lynne Slater (Elaine Lordan).
 She later returns, and it is revealed that she has been staying in a flat with Zoe, who appears to be struggling.
 Stacey tells Alfie, and despite their attempts to reconcile Zoe with Kat, Zoe refuses.
 She later flees to Barcelona with Stacey's credit card.
 Alfie goes to Barcelona to find her, but fails and returns to Walford.
 During this time, Stacey and Alfie keep this hidden from Kat, but Alfie is forced to tell her.
-After Zoe returns she is shot in the Queen Vic prompting Stacey to rethink her future.
+After Zoe returns she is shot outside the Queen Vic, prompting Stacey to rethink her future in Walford.
 Sean invites her and the children to live in Brazil; however Lily turns the offer down.
 Stacey is subsequently encouraged by Zoe to leave, and, after finding out Zoe and Max are secretly together, she leaves Walford.